asibic/glassalpha/site/docs/reference/faq.md

 - **TreeSHAP** - Exact SHAP values for tree-based models (XGBoost, LightGBM)
 - **KernelSHAP** - Model-agnostic explanations for any model type

+**Need help choosing?**

+- See the [Model Selection Guide](model-selection.md) for performance benchmarks and use case recommendations
+- See the [Explainer Deep Dive](explainers.md) for guidance on explanation methods

 ### How do I add support for a new model type?